-We were able to identify and isolate several prominent themes throughout the interviews and focus groups.
-These included: (1) powerlessness, (2) lack of adequate assistance, (3) unmet housing needs, (4) healthcare inadequacies, and 5) lack of public awareness.
-These five themes were brought up regularly in discussion; below we have included direct quotations from survivors and mothers of sex trafficking victims on these themes.
-We have combined the focus group results and the interview results, as we felt that combining these experiences gives a clear, more robust picture of the current service experience for everyone involved.
-Indeed, it is important to reiterate that a survivor-centered approach was instrumental to us.
+PIVP was able to identify and isolate several prominent themes throughout the interviews and focus group.
+These include (1) powerlessness, (2) lack of adequate assistance, (3) unmet housing needs, (4) healthcare inadequacies, (5) lack of public awareness.
+These five themes were brought up regularly in discussion; below, we have included direct quotations from survivors and the Mothers of sex trafficking victims on these themes.
+The study combined the focus group results and the interview results, as we felt that combining these experiences gives a clear, more robust picture of the current service experience for everyone involved.
+Indeed, it is crucial to reiterate that a survivor-centered approach was instrumental to PIVP.